samratbhatnagar/architecture-center/docs/data-guide/relational-data/data-warehousing.md

   - SQL Data Warehouse has limits on concurrent queries and concurrent connections.
 For more information, see [Concurrency and workload management in SQL Data Warehouse](/azure/sql-data-warehouse/sql-data-warehouse-develop-concurrency).
 Consider using complementary services, such as [Azure Analysis Services](/azure/analysis-services/analysis-services-overview), to overcome limits in SQL Data Warehouse.

 - What sort of workload do you have?
 In general, MPP-based warehouse solutions are best suited for analytical, batch-oriented workloads.
 If your workloads are transactional by nature, with many small read/write operations or multiple row-by-row operations, consider using one of the SMP options.

-One exception to this guideline is when using stream processing on an HDInsight cluster, such as Spark Streaming, and storing the data within a Hive table.
+  - An exception to this guideline is when using stream processing on an HDInsight or Azure Databricks cluster, such as Spark Structured Streaming, and storing the data within a Hive table.

+  - A more robust option when using both stream and batch processing is to use Delta Lake within Azure Databricks.
+You can also use Spark Structured Streaming, but when you store your data in Delta tables (an optimization of parquet-based Hive tables), you gain additional optimizations and capabilities for transactional workloads and simultaneous stream processing with high-performance reads against the entire data set.

 ## Capability Matrix